What is Resisting Arrest?

 3. That the defendant resisted:

 If the Commonwealth fails to prove ANY element of the offense beyond a reasonable doubt, the defendant is NOT GUILTY.

-Note with the fourth element that a police officer’s words or actions communicating his or her intention to make an arrest before or during pursuit is enough evidence to reasonably conclude that the defendant resisted “knowingly”.
+With the fourth part, a police officer’s words or actions communicating his or her intention to make an arrest before or during pursuit is enough evidence to reasonably conclude that the defendant resisted “knowingly”.

 A police officer legally acts “under color of official authority” when he or she makes a judgment in good faith.

 In order to convict a defendant of the crime of resisting arrest, the Commonwealth must prove beyond a reasonable doubt that the defendant knew that the person seeking to make the arrest was indeed a police officer.

 Note that police credentials includes such things as: